 Strong opposition occurs when one or more companies formally calls for an 80% vote.
 It is the responsibility of the WG chair to ensure that the results of a vote are fair and representative.
-If a member of the PWG has an issue with a WG Chair decision, he or she can appeal that decision to the PWG Steering Committee (first) and then to the membership of the PWG at large if necessary.
+If a member of

-A no vote on a standards-track document requires the voter to state the technical reason for the no vote, and a description of the changes that would be required to the document to turn the no vote to a yes.
+A NOne vote on a standards-track document requires the voter to state the technical reasons for the NOne vote, and a description of the changes that would be required to the document to turn the NOne vote to a YESyes.
 These will be documented on the PWG-ANNOUNCE mailing list.
-Although opposition need not be resolved should Formal Approval pass in the face of strong opposition, the working group Chair MUST provide a response to the technical opposition encountered.

-When a Working Draft, Candidate Standard or other formal PWG document passes Last Call but does not achieve Formal Approval during the initial voting period, due to lack of quorum, voting is automatically extended by, up to, two 30 day Formal Approval extension periods.
-This gives the WG Chairman time to interact with PWG members who may require additional time or education regarding the proposed standard.
+When a Working Draft, Candidate Standard or other formal PWG document passes Last Call but does not achieve Formal Approval during the initial voting period, due to lack of quorum, voting is automatically extended by, up to, two 30 calendar day Formal Approval extension periods.
+This gives the WG Chairman and PWG Steering Committee time to interact with PWG members who may require additional time or education regarding the proposed standard.